UK stands with Japan after Shinzo Abe dies following shooting – PM

 “Shinzo Abe has lost his life in pursuit of that noble aim.
 May he rest in eternal peace.”

-Before his death was confirmed, Foreign Secretary Liz Truss said she was “devastated” by the shooting.
+Foreign Secretary Liz Truss said Mr Abe was “struck down while playing his part in the democratic process”.

-She tweeted: “Devastated to hear about the attack on former Prime Minister Abe.
-We stand with our Japanese friends at this difficult time.

 Mr Abe was Japan’s longest-serving leader before stepping down for health reasons in 2020.